driemworks/iris-deprecated/README.md

   <img src="https://github.com/driemworks/ipfs-ether-demo/blob/master/resources/ethereum.jpg" width="250" height="250" />
 </div>

 Developed with ethereum and IPFS.
+Try the demo at [TODO]
 <br>
 Iris is a decentralized web application to upload sensitive data to IPFS.

-# DISCLAIMER: This is currently under development and there is a possiblity that the current code will not be fully functional.
+## How

+* Generates a new ethereum account for each user using eth-lightwallet
+* Encrypts data with eth-lightwallet before uploading to IPFS

-## Reccomendations
+## Development recomendations

 * Development is easiest in a linux based environment (windows presents many issues related to node-gyp).

 ## Roadmap

 * [x] Ethereum based user management
-* [x] Upload/Donwload encrypted files
+* [x] Upload/Download encrypted files from IPFS
 * [-] Contribution guidelines, enhance documentation
 * [-]  view/search/verify users
 * [-] Share files with multiple users